-The Village High School students may enter into the IB Diploma Programme at the beginning of their 11th grade year.
-It is a two-year commitment to a particular course of study, along with special classes in Theory of Knowledge, an Extended Essay, the completion of an experiential learning program called CAS (Creativity, Activity, and Service), and final examinations.
+The Village high school students may enter into the IB Diploma Programme at the beginning of their 11th grade year.
+The program involves a two-year commitment to a particular course of study, along with special classes in Theory of Knowledge, an Extended Essay, the completion of an experiential learning program called CAS (Creativity, Activity, and Service), and final examinations.

-Students who successfully complete the IB Diploma Programme have an admissions advantage at colleges/universities and may be awarded credit for their IB classes.
-Students who complete individual IB courses and earn passing grades may be awarded credit for their IB classes and improve their chances of admission.
+Students who successfully complete the IB Diploma Programme have an admissions advantage at colleges and universities and may be awarded credit for their IB classes.
+Students who complete individual IB courses and earn passing grades may also be awarded credit for their IB classes and improve their chances of admission.

 The International Baccalaureate Curriculum

-In addition, the programme has three core requirements that are included to broaden students' educational experience, and challenge them to apply their knowledge and understanding:
+In addition, the program has three core requirements that are included to broaden students' educational experience, and challenge them to apply their knowledge and understanding:

-- "The Extended Essay" is a requirement for students to engage in independent research through in-depth study of a question relating to one of the subjects they are studying.
+- "The Extended Essay" requires students to engage in independent research through in-depth study of a question relating to one of the subjects they are studying.

 - "Theory of Knowledge" is a course designed to encourage each student to reflect on the nature of knowledge by critically examining different ways of knowing (perception, emotion, language and reason) and different areas of knowledge (scientific, artistic, mathematical and historical).